amiad/list-packages/README.md

 list-packages
 =============

-Print list of packages that not deps, base or base-devel in Arch linux
+Print the list of instaled packages excluding the ones from: base, base-devel or instaled as dependencies